bitsofcotton/p2/README.md

 Also, if we stack nor implement some another predictors, they only causes the jammer gains the result of ours.
 So we freeze p\*-series with this repository.
 Or, we need to do this on VMs but this isn't able to do for us because we're in watched (stucked) condition.

+Also, the generic jammer often jam out us with changing target predictors range to range.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing
 * https://1drv.ms/u/s!AnqkwcwMjB_PaDIfXya_M3-aLXw?e=qzfKcU